Frequently Asked Questions About Organics

 Doesn't composting organic material also create methane?

 It does, but it creates less than landfilled waste, and it can also give us beneficial byproducts like compost.
-In this case, less methane is the much better alternative.
+Sometimes, material will be taken to an anaerobic digester, where that methane will be collected as a natural gas offset and used to supplement the natural gas grid.
+In this case, less loose methane is the much better alternative.

 Why don't you just call it compost?